vippsas/vipps-login-api/vipps-login-api.md

 See [CIBA login flows](#ciba-login-flows)

 #### Overview
-Client-Initiated Backchannel Authentication (CIBA) enables a Client to initiate the authentication of an end-user through out-of-band mechanisms.
+This CIBA-related flow enables a Client to initiate the authentication of an end-user through out-of-band mechanisms and additionally facilitates the end user being logged in to the client's website at the end of the login.

 1) The Client shall make an "HTTP POST" request to the Backchannel Authentication Endpoint to ask for end-user authentication.
 2) Vipps Login will respond immediately with a unique identifier that identifies that authentication while it tries to authenticate the user in the background.
-3) The user, via their browser, will be redirected to the merchant's `redirect_uri` which enabels the login to be completed.
+3) The user, via their browser, will be redirected to the Client's `redirect_uri` which enabels the login to be completed.

 #### Call by call